AuraLeiros/l2s2/sdd/cours/cours1.md

 ## Complexity: Is my algorithm a complexity disaster?!

-This section comes back to develop the concept of temporal complexity
+This section comes back to develop the concept of temporal complexity.